 You can move through the programming codes using the program button.
-The codes you pass are not affected, unless you stop and make changes using the 🐧 or 🖣 buttons.
+The codes you pass are not affected, unless you stop and make changes using the $\ ^lacktriangledown$ buttons.

 Pressing the P and button at the same time initiates the main programming mode.
-To save a new configuration setting and return to the operational display, press the P button once and then press the P and b button at the same time.
+To save a new configuration setting and return to the operational display, press the button once and then press the and button at the same time.

-Pressing the P and ♥ button at the same time initiates the setpoint programming mode.
-To save a new configuration setting and return to the operational display, press the P button once and then press the P and button at the same time.
+Pressing the P and button at the same time initiates the setpoint programming mode.
+To save a new configuration setting and return to the operational display, press the button once and then press the P and button at the same time.